 One day you will look back at the Threshold stage as a time of freedom.
 So treat the ambiguity of this period as an opportunity for innovation, exploration, and adventure.
 Switch from asking “Are we there yet?” to “Are we heading in the right direction?”
 Experiment!
 In the Threshold stage all things are possible.

 When did you last experience a major shift in role or identity?
-As you stepped into that new role did you experience a large amount of uncertainty?
-Would it have been useful for you to have had a clearer vision of what you were working towards and clearer values as to how to behave?
-Would it have been useful to have had tools you could use to stay calm in a crisis, make clearer sense of new situations, and find more opportunities in a crisis?
+As you stepped into that new role did you experience a lot of uncertainty?
+Would it have been useful to have had a clearer vision of what you were working towards and clearer values, attitudes, and behaviours to guide you?
+Would it have been useful to know how to keep calm in a crisis, make clearer sense of new situations, and find more opportunities?

 Adapted from Inner Leadership: tools for building inspiration in times of change.